-Guidance to potential whistleblowers in an early stage also helps to avoid ill-advised reporting, which may cause frustration to the staff member concerned and may be detrimental to the interests and the reputation of the Agency.
+Guidance to potential whistleblowers at an early stage also helps to avoid ill-advised reporting, which may cause frustration to the staff member concerned and may be detrimental to the interests and the reputation of the Agency.
 This guidance therefore lessens the risks of disclosure-related conflicts.

-Guidance is best provided by a point of contact not connected with the investigation function of OLAF, taking account of the fact that, in particular, support to whistleblowers is essentially the responsibility of the Agency as employer.
+Experience suggests that this is best carried out by a point of contact not connected with the investigation function of OLAF, taking account of the fact that, in particular, support to whistleblowers and protection against retaliation are essentially the responsibility of the Agency as employer.

-The HR Section of the Agency will provide confidential and impartial guidance on, for example, whether the information in question is covered by the whistleblowing rules, which reporting channel may best be used for the information concerned, and which alternative procedures are available if the information concerned does not qualify for whistleblowing ('signposting').
+The Human Resources Management Team will provide confidential and impartial guidance on, for example, whether the information in question is covered by the whistleblowing rules, which reporting channel may best be used for the information concerned, and which alternative procedures are available if the information concerned does not qualify for whistleblowing ('signposting').
 They will also be able to tender advice and guidance to staff members on protective measures that the staff member may wish to seek following the reporting.

-Naturally, this guidance function is without prejudice to the possibility of staff members to consult their line manager, or a specialised service.
+Naturally, this guidance function is without prejudice to the possibility of staff members to consult their line manager.